 The companies in our portfolio are active within different industries and regions, which naturally creates a wide variety of unique opportunities and challenges.
 The sustainability work carried out in some of our companies is described here.

-To consolidate Lessebo Paper’s strong environmental profile, the company launched the Climate Compass in 2020, a guide that dives into detail about everything regarding the environ- ment and paper.
-Green initiatives that Lessebo Paper is working on are highlighted, for example the use of waste energy from production to heat the houses in the community of Lessebo via the local district heating network.
+To consolidate Lessebo Paper’s strong environmental profile, the paper producer launched the Climate Compass in 2020, a guide that delves into detail about everything regarding the environment and paper.
+Green initiatives that Lessebo Paper is working on are highlighted, such as the use of waste energy from production to heat buildings in the community of Lessebo via the local district heating network.
 The Climate Compass is a unique publication that invites customers to participate in the sustainable paper discussion.

-PEFC™ is a standard that guarantees that a product or service will be produced or provided according to specific quality requirements.
-Forests certified by PEFC™ comply with the specific requirements of the Forest Europe process.
+PEFC™ is a standard guaranteeing that a product or service will be produced or provided according to specific quality requirements.
+Forests certified by PEFC™ are compliant with the specific requirements of the Forest Europe partnership.
 The Federation of Swedish Farmers and the Federation of Family Forest Owners are behind PEFC™ in Sweden.

 Green bonds can be verified and issued in a large and growing number of industries, including:

 Sustainable forestry and agriculture